 Citing sources, The New York Times reported that Apple’s chief executive phoned Pelosi and other members of Congress to warn them of potential pitfalls concerning a set of five proposals announced earlier this month.

-According to the report, Cook cautioned that the bills were rushed, would stifle innovation, and would hurt consumers by wreaking havoc on Apple services.
+According to the report, Cook cautioned that the bills were rushed, stifled innovation, and hurt consumers by wreaking havoc on Apple services.

 He also requested that the Judiciary Committee delay its process of consideration, a funnel through which the legislation must pass before reaching the full House, AppleInsider reported.